 A resume is a brief summary of your professional qualifications designed to get you an interview.
-At initial screening, employers may spend less than 30 seconds reviewing your resume; therefore, the information must be conveyed in a clear, well‐organized style.
+At initial screening, employers may spend only 6 seconds reviewing your resume; therefore, the information must be conveyed in a clear, well‐organized style.
 It is imperative that your resume is flawless.

 Just Getting Started?